flaviohenriquealmeida/indexeddb-data-mapper-implementation-part1/README.md

 ## Instructions

-You need to serve the project folder through an http server of your choice.
+You need to serve the project folder through a http server of your choice.